mjordan/GitBags/README.md

 └── tagmanifest-md5.txt
 ```

-I convert this Bag to a GitBag by initializing a repo in the 1930-02-10 directory, and then `git add` only the .txt files.
+I convert this Bag to a GitBag by initializing a repo in the 1930-02-10 directory, and then `git add` only bagit.txt,  bag-info.txt, manifest-md5.txt, and tagmanifest.txt.
 I then modify one of the payload files (in this example, data/1930-02-10-05.tif) and update the Bag's manifests using my favorite BagIt tool.

 If I do a `git diff` on my GitBag after updating the manifests, I get the following: